• Skip to primary navigation

 Popular Otacore artists have made significant contributions to the genre, blending mainstream appeal with niche creativity.
 Hiroyuki Sawano and Linked Horizon are celebrated for their impactful anime soundtracks, while Toby Fox is known for his unique compositions in video games like “Undertale.”

-These artists, along with others, bring a rich diversity to Otacore through memorable tracks that resonate deeply with fans of Japanese pop culture.
+Together with many others, these names give Otacore its variety, turning out memorable tracks that strike a chord with fans of Japanese pop culture.

 • Hiroyuki Sawano: Known for dynamic anime soundtracks.